Common Ground Café

 Background: The Common Ground Café was established in the fall of 2011 to fill the void in Haverhill’s inner-city Acre neighborhood when Somebody Cares New England, an outreach to the poor and homeless, transitioned to their new location at Currier Square in the Mount Washington neighborhood of Haverhill.

-The Café, an outreach of Common Ground Ministries, a fifteen-year old organization of twelve local churches from the Greater Haverhill and Southern New Hampshire areas, realized the need to provide a continuity of services to this neighborhood.
+The Café, an outreach of Common Ground Ministries, a twenty-year old organization of twelve local churches from the Greater Haverhill and Southern New Hampshire areas, realized the need to provide a continuity of services to this neighborhood.
 Both the Common Ground Café, at 125 Winter Street, and the associated Thrift Store at 8 White Street, are dedicated to providing for the physical, emotional and spiritual needs of the poor and indigent of all ages.

 All of our staffing needs are met by volunteers.
 No one is paid either a salary or in kind.
 Also, during the school year, Northpoint College students from Bradford, MA provide assistance at the Café.